-Worship at ARU is done through various religious places.
+Students at Ardhi University are free to worship in various religious places.
 Off-campus services are available at the University of Dar es Salaam and Mwenge area among others.
-There is also spiritual guidance and counseling done by volunteer students.
+This apart, there are also spiritual guidance and counseling done by volunteer students.